justondias/assembly/README.md

 Randonly generates HEX value between 00 and FF shown on lcd User guesses and higher or lower is displayed on lcd.
 Game ends when value is correctly guessed and promts user to play again.
-Note: The correct answer will be shown in the bottom corner in this version
+Note: The correct answer will be shown in the bottom corner comment out to remove

 Keypad.asm-----------------------------------------
 Program integrates the keypad so when pressed, values 1-7 display as binary values by the LED's.